 Therefore, if you want to be ranked high in both Google and Yandex, you should do everything in your power to improve traffic because bigger traffic to the site means being displayed higher in the search results.
 In order to increase traffic you should:

 - Advertise in search engines,

-- Promote your business in social media.
+- Promote your business on social media.

-In order to be displayed in the top 10 search results in Yandex you’ll also need a great product range of your online store – shops with a wide variety of products occupy 90-98% of the top three search results.
+In order to be displayed in the top 10 search results in Yandex, you’ll also need a great product range of your online store – shops with a wide variety of products occupy 90-98% of the top three search results.

 It’s also important to ensure that your store offers a wide selection of brands.
 If your store deals with only one industry, then the chances of being ranked high are rather low.
 Only 5% of such shops manage to reach the top 30 search results in Yandex, whereas in Google this percentage is approximately 3 times bigger.

-Category page, product page or homepage?
+Category page, product page, or homepage?

 If you focus on being ranked high in Yandex, you need to think about categories as 80% of the search results checked by Yandex are category pages and homepages account for only 15%.
 The search engine often displays category pages, even if your query contains a request for a specific model.
-You can get a desirable search result only after providing a color or a specific size of the product.
+You can get a desirable search result only after providing color or a specific size of the product.

 A category page – what should it include?

 - Optimized product names,